 Customers have high expectations of applications today, demanding personalized experiences, super-fast responsiveness and business value with each transaction.
 That pressure is one of the top drivers for businesses to initialize digital transformation projects, according to Tata Consultancy Services (TCS) experts Sunder Singh and Kallol Basu.
 Another is the speed of IT innovation, which has been and is enabling automation of all business processes, said the TCS consultants from Oracle OpenWorld 2017 in San Francisco this week.

-In our recent conversation, the TCS duo explained the following three key reasons why businesses should start doing digital transformation projects.
+In our recent conversation, the TCS duo explained the following three key reasons why being Agile means businesses should start doing digital transformation projects.
 Kallol is the TCS Oracle Practice transformation change management consultant, and Singh is the global head, Oracle Practice, Enterprise Solutions.
 Here at Oracle OpenWorld/JavaOne, Singh is a co-speaker in the sessions, “Building Smarter Enterprises” and “Driving Speed, Scale and Efficiency.

 Three drivers for digital transformation projects